Kinto/kinto/docs/rationale.rst

 It appeared that solutions we looked at weren't solving the problems we had, especially regarding fine-grained permissions.

+Here is a comparison table we put together with existing alternative technologies.

 ===========================  ======  ======  ========  =======  ==============
 Project                      Kinto   Parse   Firebase  CouchDB  Remote-Storage
 ---------------------------  ------  ------  --------  -------  --------------